hadley/adv-r/Functionals.md

 mclapply(1:10, sqrt, mc.cores = 4)
 ```

-In this case `mclapply()` is actually slower than `lapply()`, becuase the cost of the individual computations is low, and some additional work is needed to send the computation to the different cores and then collect the results together.
-If we take a more realistic example, generating bootstrap replicates of a linear model, we see the advantage of parallel computation:
+In this case `mclapply()` is actually slower than `lapply()`, becuase the cost of the individual computations is low, and some additional work is needed to send the computation to the different cores then collect the results together.
+If we take a more realistic example, generating bootstrap replicates of a linear model, we see more of an advantage:

 ```R
 boot_df <- function(x) x[sample(nrow(x), rep = T), ]